-The first step in the process is setting time with your family to discuss the details of your estate, including the "why" behind your decisions.
-These meetings can serve to mitigate conflict, reinforce your values and support stronger relationships.
+The first step in the wealth transfer process is setting time with your family to discuss the details of your estate, including the "why" behind your decisions.
+These meetings can serve to minimize conflict, reinforce your values and support stronger relationships.

 Discussing the full scope of your estate plan may be too much for one meeting, so we suggest breaking it into several conversations, each with its own agenda.

-- Basic family meeting: Overview of estate documents - A high-level review of your estate plan with the focus on the roles and responsibilities of those involved.
+- Basic overview of estate documents with family: A high-level review of your estate plan with the focus on the roles and responsibilities of those involved.

-- A closer look: Finances and estate documents - The estate plan overview, as well as a high-level financial discussion — including account balances, assets and their value, and total net worth.
+- A closer look at your finances and estate documents: Review the estate plan overview and a high-level financial discussion regarding account balances, the value of all assets, and your total net worth.

 Whichever scenario you choose, follow these steps to help ensure you and your loved ones get the maximum benefit from the discussion: